I am the type of person that gets absolutely livid when I am on a well-designed platform or tool, and my experience gets interrupted.

 But if you find taking in all this information meaningless, let me visualize it for you with a few examples.

-4 Good (And Not So Good) Feature Onboarding Examples to Get You Started
+7 Good (And Not So Good) New Feature Onboarding Examples to Get You Started

-So, here are some new feature user onboarding examples that I loved and didn’t love as much 😬
+So, from announcement to training to survey and more, here are 7 new feature user onboarding examples that I loved and didn’t love as much:

 Instagram is known for its constant updates, some of which offer quite a poor design while some others are really sticky, for example, the reels feature.